cazantyl/wh40kkt/readme.md

 `git update-index --skip-worktree src/environments/environment.ts`

-Pull requests that include this file will rejected.
+*Pull requests that include this file will be rejected.*

 ## Development server